ISCHEMIC STROKE

 CT perfusion (CTP)

-- CT perfusion (CTP) can help differentiate between irreversible ischemia (core) and ischemic penumbra (viable tissue with reduced perfusion), and benign oligemia
+- CT perfusion (CTP) can help differentiate between irreversible ischemia (core) and ischemic penumbra (viable tissue with reduced perfusion), as well as benign oligemia

-- different software packages use various combinations of parameters to define the core and penumbra
+- software packages use various combinations of parameters to define core and penumbra

 - a common definition of penumbra:

-- hypoperfused brain at risk of progression to infarction (salvageable)
+- hypoperfused brain at risk of progression to infarction, yet salvageable

 - moderate decrease of cerebral blood flow (CBF); > 30% compared to the contralateral (normal) side